dmquang/dmquang/README.md

 <h2>⚡️ A Few Quick Facts</h2>

-- 🏰 Founder of <a href="https://ybo-technology.com">YBO Technology</a>, a tech company.
+- 🏰 Founder of <a href="https://ybo-technology.com">YBO Technology</a>, a tech team.
 - 🌱 My main language is Python.
 - 💞️ I'm always looking for opportunities to collaborate on innovative projects.
 - 🎧 I have a passion for technology and software development.